Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Program Repair Performance (RQ1)

-{\em Settings.} Each buggy program is subjected to {\em 5 independent repair attempts}.
-In the pure LLM setting, {\em each attempt generates 5 candidate patches}, from which the highest-performing one is selected as the final output.
-For iterative refinement methods \textsc{ChatRepair}~\cite{xia2024automated} and REx~\cite{tang2024code}, we set the default maximum number of refinement iterations to 21 for each attempt.
+Each buggy program is subjected to {\em 5 independent repair attempts}.
+In the one-turn setting, each attempt generates 5 candidate patches, from which the highest-performing one is selected as the final output.
+For iterative refinement setting, we set the default maximum number of refinement iterations to 20 for each attempt.
 With \tool integrated into them, the number of specification regeneration attempts is limited to 5 when trivial specifications are encountered.